2023 Best Film, Video & Photographic Arts Bachelor's Degree Schools in the Plains States Region

 The average amount in student loans that film majors at Mizzou take out while working on their Bachelor's Degree is $20,926.

-Lindenwood University did quite well in this year’s ranking of the best places for film, video and photographic arts students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the city of Saint Charles, Lindenwood University is a private not-for-profit college with a medium-sized student population.
+With a ranking of #8, Lindenwood University did quite well on this year’s best schools for film, video and photographic arts students working on their bachelor’s degree.
+Located in the small city of Saint Charles, Lindenwood University is a private not-for-profit college with a moderately-sized student population.

-Saint Cloud State University landed the #9 spot in the 2023 rankings for the best bachelor’s degree film, video and photographic arts programs.
+With a ranking of #9, Saint Cloud State University did quite well on this year’s best schools for film, video and photographic arts students working on their bachelor’s degree.
 Located in the small city of Saint Cloud, St. Cloud State University is a public school with a large student population.

 Full Film, Video & Photographic Arts at Saint Cloud State University Report

-University of Kansas landed the #10 spot in the 2023 rankings for the best bachelor’s degree film, video and photographic arts programs.
-KU is a fairly large public school located in the city of Lawrence.
+With a ranking of #10, University of Kansas did quite well on this year’s best schools for film, video and photographic arts students working on their bachelor’s degree.
+KU is a very large public school located in the city of Lawrence.

 The average amount in student loans that film majors at KU take out while working on their Bachelor's Degree is $23,200.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $263.